 Either way, if you’re putting acids on your face, it’s important to know what benefits they bring, and if there’s anything to look out for or avoid so we’ve listed the most common acids – as well as detailed a couple of other important ingredients – in our guide below to demystify some of the current skincare trends.

 You can also check out our Ingredient Spotlight series to learn more in-depth detail about the science behind many of these ingredients.

 The majority of acids that have become commonplace in makeup and skincare fall within two main groups of compounds: Alpha hydroxy acids, known as AHAs, and Beta hydroxy acids (BHAs).

 What are they?
-Alpha hydroxy acids come from a group of compounds that each contain one hydroxyl part (a hydrogen next to an oxygen) and a carboxyl acid part.
+Alpha hydroxy acids come from a group of compounds that each contain one hydroxyl part (hydrogen next to oxygen) and a carboxyl acid part.
 In alpha hydroxy acids, these two parts are separated by one carbon atom.
 There are many types of AHAs used in skincare, and most are extracted from plants or animals.

 Types of AHAs: AHAs include citric acid, glycolic acid, hydroxycaproic acid, hydroxycaprylic acid, lactic acid, malic acid and tartaric acid.

 What are AHAs good for?
 AHAs are, for the most part, used for chemical exfoliation and reducing wrinkles.
 There has been more extensive research into the effects of glycolic and lactic acid compared to the others, which is why you’ll find them in more products compared to the others.

 It should be noted that all AHAs can increase some people’s sensitivity to sunlight, so if you start to use AHAs in your skincare routine, make sure to use a product with SPF 30 or higher on your face.
 Read more in our What is SPF? guide.

 Below we’ll explain a bit more what the most common AHAs do: